fork-handles/forkhandles/state4k/README.md

 ## Example

 We have a state machine which has 4 states.
-On transition to state 2 we generate a command, the result of which will generate one of 2 commands:
+On transition to state 2 we generate a command, the result of which will generate one of 2 events:

 <img src="example.png" alt="state machine"/>